ecoiahq/content-ops-starter/content/pages/pricing.md

           textAlign: center
       type: TitleBlock
     subtitle: >-
-      We provide bespoke and set packages to build, strengthen and grow your brand and social mission.
+      We offer both bespoke and pre-designed packages to build, strengthen, and expand your brand and social mission.
     plans:
       - title: Ecoia Audit
         price: '£1,350'